ROMEO MIVEKANNIN

 ANTANANARIVO

-3 OCTOBER 2025 TO 21 MARCH 2026
+OCTOBER 2, 2025 TO MARCH 21, 2026

-Fondation H presents Correspondances, a solo exhibition by Roméo Mivekannin, on view from 3 October 2025, to 21 March 2026.
+Fondation H presents Correspondances, a solo exhibition by Roméo Mivekannin, on view from October 2, 2025, to March 21, 2026.
 The French-Beninese artist, invited to create an exhibition in dialogue with Malagasy history, territory, and culture, explores historical narratives, colonial representations, and spiritual transmissions within the local context.
 The exhibition will occupy Fondation H’s upper floor for five months, in Antananarivo, Madagascar.

+The title Correspondances stands as a key interpretative lens for Roméo Mivekannin’s solo exhibition at Fondation H. For this project, the artist refers to colonial postcards—both intimate and ideological objects—which he critically reappropriates through textile painting.
 The term Correspondances also evokes echoes between different temporalities, narratives, and gestures of repair, extending to the geographic connections between France, Benin, and Madagascar—between colonial pasts and contemporary resistances, between erased figures and their reinsertion into an active memory.
 The exhibition thus becomes a site for dialogue between narratives, memories, and gestures of repair.
+Correspondances embodies a weaving of multiple voices/visions/hands: between archives and new creations, between continents and insularities, between artistic gestures and artisanal ones, between the absent and the living.

-BIOGRAPHIE OF ROMEO MIVEKANNIN
+BIOGRAPHY OF ROMEO MIVEKANNIN

 Born in 1986 in Bouaké (Ivory Coast), Roméo Mivekannin lives and works between Toulouse (France) and Cotonou (Benin).